 Evaluation Funds Expended (Resources) The progress we have made is based on the following data.
 The data includes professional learning agendas, individual teacher programming and class daybooks.
-After analysing this data we know that Visible Learning practices are further becoming embedded at Bundanoon Public School.
-This has implications for 2020 as Visible Learning practices will continue to be a Professional learning course fees - \$120.
-Other professional learning attended in staff's own time after school - Robertson PS at no cost. part of professional learning and teaching and learning practices.
-Funding Sources: • Professional Learning (\$120.00)
+After analysing this data we know that Visible Learning practices are further becoming embedded at Bundanoon Public School to the extent that we have achieved our original improvement measure to increase the extent to which teachers adapt current pedagogical practices in order to improve student learning, with a focus on assessment and planning.
+This means we will continue the work begun in term 4 in clearly linking these practices to CESE's 'What Works Best' strategies, which will continue to be a part of professional learning and teaching and learning practices.
+Professional Learning conducted by staff members or School Services Team.
+Cost Nil